telescopeѲptics.net

 objective, which captures light

-also consist from two or more mirrors, or lenses, or of the two
+also consist from two or more mirrors, or lenses, or of mirror and

 combined.
 It gathers light and forms images of distant objects.
 While